Photo: Stadtarchiv Kiel [CC BY-SA 3.0 de (https://creativecommons.org/licenses/by-sa/3.0/de/deed.en)], via Wikimedia Commons

 # 8 – Waiting For The Wind

-The great song “Waiting For The Wind,” was the opening track on the band’s glorious second album Spooky Two.
-While most of the songs on Spooky Two were composed by Gary Wright, the song “Waiting For The Wind,” gave songwriting credit to Gary Wright, Luther Grosvenor, and Mike Harrison.
+The great song “Waiting For The Wind” was the opening track on the band’s glorious second album Spooky Two.
+While most of the songs on Spooky Two were composed by Gary Wright, “Waiting For The Wind” gave songwriting credit to Gary Wright, Luther Grosvenor, and Mike Harrison.

 # 7 – Feelin’ Bad

-“Feelin’ Bad ,”is one of the most popular songs Spooky Tooth ever recorded.
+“Feelin’ Bad “is one of the most popular songs Spooky Tooth has ever recorded.
 The song was released on Spooky Two.
-“Feelin’ Bad,” appeared as the second track on the album.
+“Feelin’ Bad” appeared as the second track on the album.
+This one is a real interesting listen.
+You can hear the sound of so many classic bands influenced by a song like this, and even those that influenced this music.
+This is the sound of the late 1960s shifting soundscape about to enter the decade of the 1970s.

 # 6 – I am The Walrus

-Spooky Tooth’s killer version of The classic Beatles song “I Am The Walrus,” was released on the album entitled The Last Puff.
+Spooky Tooth’s killer version of The classic Beatles song “I Am The Walrus” was released on the Last Puff album.
 The album was released in 1970.
-It was the first album to completely features Mike Harrison on lead vocals since the departure of Gary Wright on the band’s previous album Ceremony.
-We always try to stay away from cover songs on band’s top 10 lists, but this one was just too good.
+It was the first album to ultimately feature Mike Harrison on lead vocals since the departure of Gary Wright on the band’s previous album, Ceremony.
+We always try to avoid cover songs on the band’s top 10 lists, but this one was just too good.

 # 5 – Tobacco Road